Official brochure of ZETTON apparatus (1931)

 Though the loudspeaker shown in the following photo is known as 'ZETTON MEGATON' loudspeaker, but it is estimated as a normal ZETTON loudspeaker in comparison with the photo in the official brochure of ZETTON apparatus because of the same dimension.

-Type 44006 loudspeaker driver is famous as ZETTON loudspeaker, but it is not the original ZETTON loudspeaker.
-There is only a possibility that 44006 is a replace driver used in the later version of ZETTON apparatus.
+Type 42006 and 44006 loudspeaker drivers are famous as ZETTON loudspeaker, but both the drivers are not the original ZETTON loudspeaker.
+There is only a possibility that 42006 or 44006 was used as a replacement driver of a later version of ZETTON apparatus.
 I never seen a loudspeaker guaranteed to be an original ZETTON loudspeaker exactly.

 Rear view of ZETTON Loudspeaker (1931)